 “The museum has collected so many artifacts and a lot of people have donated stuff, and there is just not enough space in the current museum to house all of those artifacts,” said Seneca Ellis ’22, who works in the Museum.
 “So it’s super cool that they’re going to have a new place where they can display more of the really cool things that they’ve managed to collect.”

 In the Monday email, Rose also announced a $5-million donation toward financial aid from Fiona and Stanley Druckenmiller ’75, H’07 to honor Mills, the 14th President of the College.
 Bolstering the College’s financial aid program was an important value and goal during Mills’s presidency.
-When Mills was President between 2001 and 2015, Bowdoin admissions became need-blind and the College adopted a no-loan/grant-only financial aid policy.
+When Mills was President between 2001 and 2015, the College introduced a no-loan/grant-only initiative for financial aid and remained committed to its need-blind policy.

 “He really moved the needle for the College in terms of improving our financial aid packages, implementing the no-loan policy and expanding the endowment, growing the scholarship endowment for the College, and so this makes perfect sense,” Orlando said.

 Druckenmiller, formerly a hedge fund manager and member of the College’s Board of Trustees, is a repeated donor to the College.
 In 1998, Druckenmiller gifted $35.6 million to the College, the largest donation ever received.

 A program committee for each building, consisting of students, faculty and staff, will convene soon to begin designing Mills Hall and the Arctic Studies Center.
 Orlando estimates that schematic designs will be ready to present to the Brunswick Planning Board early next year.